 252 Commonwealth was designed by architect Samuel D. Kelley and built in 1879-1880 by Samuel M. Shapleigh, builder, for speculative sale.

 Samuel Shapleigh is shown as the owner on the original building permit application, dated April 1, 1879, and on the final building inspection report, dated October 5, 1880.
 He purchased the land for 252 Commonwealth on March 19, 1879, from George B. Hyde.
 The lot was part of a larger parcel George Hyde had acquired on November 19, 1875, from a real estate investment trust that his nephew, Henry Dwight Hyde, had formed with Nathan Matthews and Grenville T. W. Braman.
 The land had changed hands several times and was part of a parcel previously owned by Nathan Matthews, part of an even larger tract he had purchased on January 2, 1871, from David Sears, Jr., Frederick R. Sears, and Knyvet Sears.

-On September 25, 1879, 252 Commonwealth was purchased from Samuel Shapleigh by Annie A. (Ober) Richardson, the wife of iron merchant George R. Richardson.
+On September 25, 1879, 252 Commonwealth was purchased from Samuel Shapleigh by Annie A. (Ober) Richardson, the wife of retired iron merchant George R. Richardson.
 They previously had lived at 75 Rutland.
 They also maintained a home in Swampscott.
 Their two sons, George Ober Richardson and Jeffrey Richardson, lived with them.

 Jeffrey Richardson married in September of 1895 to Caroline Louise Davis.
 He was cashier of the West End Street Railway Company.
 After their marriage, they lived in Brookline.

 George Richardson died in May of 1897.
 Annie Richardson continued to live at 252 Commonwealth with their son, George.

-George Ober Richardson married in October of 1897 to Lucy Taylor Allen of 387 Commonwealth.
+George Ober Richardson, a real estate trustee, married in October of 1897 to Lucy Taylor Allen of 387 Commonwealth.
 After their marriage, they lived at 252 Commonwealth with his mother.

 They all continued to live there during the 1908-1909 winter season, but moved thereafter, Annie Richardson to The Charlesgate at 535 Beacon, and George and Lucy Richardson to Jamaica Plain.